worsteggs/InfoScan_readthedocs/content/installation.rst

 Download Genome annotation file
 ---------------------------------

-Users should download the genome annotation file for the species of interest, and unzip these files into the same directory of InfoScan.
+Users should download the genome annotation file for the species of interest, and decompress these files into the same directory of InfoScan.

 ..There are two types of genome annotation file, one is the indexes with spike-in pre-built by us.
 The other is HISAT2 official indexes.